 \subsection{Regret Analysis: Proof Sketch of Thm. \ref{thm::regret-known}}

 We now sketch the proof of Theorem~\ref{thm::regret-known}.
 Details and proofs of supporting results can be found in Appendix~\ref{sec::known-cor-proof}.
-The \emph{main idea} of the proof is to ensure that $\mathcal S_t$ contains only candidate policies that are predicted to be ``sufficiently good'' under the learned model $\w_t^L$ using the confidence set $\mathcal C_t(\delta)$.
+The \emph{main idea} of the proof is to ensure that $\Pi_t$ contains only candidate policies that are predicted to be ``sufficiently good'' under the learned model $\w_t^L$ using the size of the confidence set $\mathcal C_t(\delta)$.
 We must also verify that $\SS_t$ always contains the optimal policy $\pi^*$.
-Thus, as long as the set $\mathcal C_t(\delta)$ shrinks at a sufficiently fast rate, the performance of $\pi^*$ should be matched by the policies proposed by the algorithm.
+Thus, as long as the set $\mathcal C_t(\delta)$ shrinks at a sufficiently fast rate, our algorithm will have sublinear regret.